quasarframework/quasar/docs/src/pages/quasar-cli/developing-mobile-apps/troubleshooting-and-tips.md

 ### Status bar and notch safe-areas
 Since mobile phones have a status bar and/or notches, your app's styling might need some tweaking when building on Cordova.
 In order to prevent parts of your app from going behind the status bar, there is a global CSS variable that can be used for creating a "safe-area".
 This variable can then be applied in your app's top and bottom padding or margin.

-Quasar has [support for these CSS safe-areas](https://github.com/quasarframework/quasar/search?q=safe-area-inset-top&unscoped_q=safe-area-inset-top) by default in Layout Header/Footer and Notify.
+Quasar has support for these CSS safe-areas by default in QHeader/QFooter and Notify.
 However it's important to always check your Cordova build on several models to see if all cases of your app are dealing with the safe areas correctly.

 In cases you need to manually tweak your CSS you can do so with: